Memory Usage of Pandas Categoricals

 array(['LRmijlfp', 'aqbmhTgz'], dtype='<U8')

 We then move on to create the function that gives us a random Pandas Series of words.
-For this, we invoke the random_words function we created before and choose however many different words we need to create a Series of length length with n_categories different categories.
+For this, we invoke the random_words function we created before and choose as many different words as we need to create a Series of length length with n_categories different categories.

-We also allow specifying a third argument called categorical, which will us to decide whether we want the data to be stored as plain Python objects or memory efficient Pandas categoricals.
-This is important for later benchmarking as we will see.
+We also allow specifying a third argument called categorical, which lets us decide whether we want the data to be stored as plain Python objects or memory efficient Pandas categorical values.
+This is important for later benchmarking.

 def random_words_series(length, n_categories, categorical=True):